-This is a new capital grant fund which is designed to help the volunteers running village halls to make capital improvements.
-This will help to deliver activities which improve health and wellbeing, address loneliness and isolation thereby creating greater community cohesion.
+This capital grant fund is designed to help the volunteers running village halls to make capital improvements.
+It will help to deliver activities which improve health and wellbeing, address loneliness and isolation thereby creating greater community cohesion.
 Improvements will support energy efficiency in the hall and contribute to the local rural economy.
+We need to set limits in order to manage the demand for Fund.
+Smaller grants may be available later in the year.